 Making the most out of a crisis

 Phil Blondé advises fellow entrepreneurs that it is important to look at employees and the environment within the company.
-Finally, he advises to immediately give a signal to your company's advertising agency and order them to come up with a mass idea on how to get something positive out of this crisis as a company.
+Finally, he advises to immediately give a signal to your company's advertising agency and order them to come up with ideas on how your company can make a positive impact on society during this global pandemic.